“Silence is God’s first language; everything else is a poor translation.”

 Come and sit in silence with God.

-Every Wednesday evening, a group of seekers gathers in the crossing of our sanctuary to practice Centering Prayer.
+Every Wednesday evening, a group of seekers gathers online via Zoom to practice Centering Prayer.
 Popularized by Thomas Keating, Centering Prayer is an ancient contemplative practice used by many Christians all over the world to quiet the conditioned mind and cultivate an expansive space for the soul to bring forth its wisdom.
 As we engage in this practice, over time we find a deeper connection to God has developed because we have afforded space in our lives for God to speak to us.

 What exactly IS Centering Prayer?